Skip to content

 Instructions:

-1. Peel and dice the potatoes into evenly sized pieces.
+1. Peel and chop the potatoes into equal-sized pieces.

-2. In a large pot, combine potatoes, onion, and garlic.
+2. In a large pot, add potatoes, onion, and garlic.

-3. Cover the pot with water and bring to a boil over high heat.
+3. Add water to the pot and cover.
+Bring the water to a boil over high heat.

-4. Reduce heat to medium-high and simmer for 10-12 minutes, or until potatoes are fork-tender.
+4. Lower heat to medium-high and simmer for 10-12 minutes, or until potatoes are tender when pierced with a fork.

-5. Drain the water completely from the pot.
+5. Drain the water entirely from the pot.

-6. Using a hand mixer or potato masher, mash the potatoes until mostly smooth, leaving some small chunks for texture (optional).
+6. With a hand mixer or potato masher, mash the potatoes to be nearly smooth, retaining some small pieces for texture (optional).

-7. Add butter, milk, cream (if using), salt, and pepper to the pot.
+7. Add the butter, milk, cream (if using), salt, and pepper to the pot.

-8. Beat or mash until well combined and creamy.
+8. Beat or mash until smooth and creamy.

 Tips:

-• For extra flavor, you can roast the garlic cloves with the skins on in the oven at 400°F (200°C) for 10-15 minutes before adding them to the pot.
-Then, squeeze the roasted garlic cloves out of their skins and add them to the potatoes.
+• For an added flavor, you can roast the garlic cloves in their skins at 400°F (200°C) in the oven for 10-15 minutes before tossing them into the pot.
+Next, squeeze the roasted garlic cloves out of their skins and mix them into the potatoes.

-• If your mashed potatoes seem too thick, add a splash more milk or water until they reach your desired consistency.
+• If your mashed potatoes are too thick, stir in a splash more water or milk until they achieve your desired consistency.

-• You can add other flavorings to this recipe, such as chives, sour cream, or grated Parmesan cheese.
+• You may also incorporate other flavorings in this recipe, like chives, sour cream, or grated Parmesan cheese.

 Texas Roadhouse Mashed Potatoes Calories